Dog First Aid Basics – Cuts, Broken Toenails, Snake bites and More

 You’ll need a well supplied dog first aid kit and you’ll need to understand what to do in various situations where your dog is injured or at risk.
 I also recommend getting a good dog first aid book to keep in your kit for a quick reference.

 You can also book mark this article, because I go over many different dog first aid tips and what to do in various situations.
+And remember that there are other conditions a dog can have that aren’t physical – like depression.
+Here’s how to know if your dog is depressed.

 Important: Remember that I’m not a veterinarian, although I have been trained in basic first aid.
 For any serious injury or illness please take your dog to a vet.